dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 # Prepare Chimera Lab

-You can do all of this (except the Red Hat subscription and repo stuff and creating the `config_root.sh` file) via the Makefile.
+You can do all of this (except the Red Hat subscription and repo stuff, enabling VT-d, and creating the `config_root.sh` file) via the Makefile.

 This will apply the yum packages and services and also run the lab pre-configure scripts:
 ```